cozy/cozy-ui/docs/README.md

 * Remember to propagate the possible `ref` with `React.forwardRef`.
 [See forwardRef documentation](https://en.reactjs.org/docs/forwarding-refs.html)
 * Try to think of ARIA attributes if you are coding new components

+Be careful to respect MUI API when creating a new component.
+See [our guidelines to create a new component](./guidelines.md#new-component).

 ### Rename/Move a component

 When renaming or moving a Cozy-UI component, it may cause a breaking change.
 In this case, you should provide a codemod as much as possible to fix it.